ambki/RGeneProtHub/README.md

 To use the application:

-1)  nstall the library "reticulate" (<https://rstudio.github.io/reticulate/>) to be able to use Python code in R. You can do it by using:
+1)  Install the library "reticulate" (<https://rstudio.github.io/reticulate/>) to be able to use Python code in R. You can do it by using:

     ```
     install.packages("reticulate")